-ROSIE MANKATO is a singer-songwriter, producer, and a guitar-maker based in southern Brazil.
-While secluded into the woods, Rosie experiments with organic and electronic sounds.
+ROSIE MANKATO is a singer-songwriter, producer, and guitar-maker based in southern Brazil.
+While secluded in the woods, Rosie experiments with organic and electronic sounds.
 Distinctive and unique, her music serves the "weirdos", as she doesn’t conform to stereotypes.
-Her voice, often described as exotic and mellow, perfectly match the wistful – but yet energetic – mood of her songs.
+Her voice, often described as exotic and mellow, perfectly matches the wistful – but yet energetic – mood of her songs.
 “Palomino”, her 2018 EP, gave us a taste of “old cartoons and things we cannot change.”

 I spent a lot of time on my grandma's ranch when I was a kid.
 She was a huge Elvis fan and her radio was always going on, non-stop.
 I remember being 4 and getting all emotional with his mellow voice (the sad ones always get to me).

 HOW WOULD YOU DESCRIBE YOUR STYLE OF MUSIC AND PERFORMANCE?
 HOW WOULD YOU DESCRIBE YOUR PHILOSOPHY AND STYLE AS AN ARTIST?

 I'd describe myself as an introspective musician because I'm much more focused on putting songs out there rather than performing them live.
 When I'm recording, I'm tapping into my unconscious, it's almost like a spiritual experience.
 My music is all about capturing and sharing that very moment.

 WHAT DRIVES YOU TO CREATE, AND HOW DO YOU DEFINE SUCCESS FOR YOURSELF IN MUSIC?

 It's a strange concept, but there's an element of "truth" I'm looking for in my music.
 If I feel I'm not being honest or forcing anything while creating music, there's no truth.
 Truth means success.